JoseJX/analogue-pocket-patches/README.md

 ## Dragon Warrior Monsters 2 - Tara's Adventure

 This patch converts `Dragon Warrior Monsters 2 - Tara's Adventure (U)` to the `.pocket` format.

+This patch was updated to fix a potential bug.
+(2022/04/02)

 ROM MD5: `8e79dcdee0e15ef069b3f376a0fee37d`